dylan-hackers/mindy/documentation/source/mindy.rst

 Mindy allows you to place library and module definitions in the same file as the actual code.
 See `Using Libraries and Modules`_ for details.

-Mindy supports subclass specializers via the **limited** function.
+Mindy supports subclass specializers via the **subclass** function.
 A subclass specializer causes a method to be invoked whenever the generic function was called on a value that is the specified class or any subclass of the specified class.
 The method is never invoked on a value